Skip to main content

 Recommended Action

-Create six positions for the D.A.’s Digital Forensics Unit; Create three positions for the D.A.’s Operations and Special Projects Unit; Approve the addition to the fleet of one law enforcement vehicle for a P.O.S.T. certified Digital Forensics Manager: and Authorize the Chief Executive Officer to execute any necessary documents.
+Create one position for the D.A.’s Digital Forensics Unit (Deputy Chief Investigator (39060/Grade S22); Create one position for the D.A.’s Operations and Special Projects Unit (Departmental IT Specialist (99555/Grade 15; Approve the addition to the fleet of one law enforcement vehicle for a P.O.S.T. certified Digital Forensics Manager: and Authorize the Chief Executive Officer to execute any necessary documents.